beccyabraham/eecs106b_final_project/README.md

 Rebecca is a 4th year undergraduate student at UC Berkeley studing Electrical Engineering & Computer Science.
 Rebecca is an undergraduate research fellow at the Berkeley Center for New Media.

 ### Evan Lohn
+Evan is a 4th year undergaduate student at UC Berkeley studying Electrical Engineering & Computer Science.
+He is interested in machine learning.